HigherOrderCO/HVM/README.md

 even imperative, languages, from Elm to JavaScript.
 That said, we do want to support Haskell, but that will require HVM being in a much later stage of maturity, as well as provide support for full lambdas, which it doesn't do yet.

+### Is HVM production-ready?

+No. HVM is still to be considered a prototype.
+Right now, I had less than 3 months to work on it directly.
+It is considerably less mature than other compiler and runtimes like GHC and V8.

+### I've ran an HVM program and it consumed 1950 GB and my computer exploded.

+HVM is a prototype.
+Bugs are expected.
+Please, open an issue!

+### I've used HVM in production and now my company is bankrupt

+I quit.

 Disclaimers
 ===========